-As we continue to grow our business, we intend to continue to increase reconditioning capacity and operational efficiency through third-party VRC locations.
-Additionally, our use of third-party VRCs to recondition vehicles allows us to avoid additional capital expenditures, quickly increase capacity, maintain greater operational flexibility and broaden our geographic footprint to drive lower logistics costs.
-We have continued to expand our third-party VRC operations and, as of the date of this Quarterly Report on Form 10-Q, have a total of twenty-three third-party VRCs throughout the U.S.
+As we continue to grow our business, we intend to continue to increase reconditioning capacity and operational efficiency through third-party VRC locations and additional Vroom VRCs.
+Our use of third-party VRCs to recondition vehicles allows us to avoid additional capital expenditures, quickly increase capacity, maintain greater operational flexibility and broaden our geographic footprint to drive lower logistics costs.
+Proprietary VRCs enable us to have increased control over our reconditioning operations, increase capacity as we scale, and introduce additional operating efficiencies.
+Consistent with our hybrid model, as we scale, we will seek to optimize the combination of strategic geographically dispersed proprietary and third-party VRCs.

-We leverage our data analytics and deep industry experience to strategically select VRC locations where we believe there is the highest supply and demand for our vehicles.
+We have continued to expand our third-party VRC operations and, as of June 30, 2021, have a total of twenty-eight third-party VRCs throughout the U.S. We leverage our data analytics and deep industry experience to strategically select VRC locations where we believe there is the highest supply and demand for our vehicles.
 We expect that the increase in reconditioning capacity and investment in technology will lower our reconditioning costs per unit and drive greater operational efficiency, higher gross profit per unit and improved unit economics over time.